 - Anyone participating in an education abroad program (i.e., traditional study abroad, exchange programs, internships abroad, or international service learning) must attend the UCIE's Pre-Departure Orientation prior to travel.
 This includes any faculty or staff member who will be supervising the trip.

-- Travel to countries with a United States Department of State "travel warning" will be approved by the Office of the Provost prior to departure.
+- Travel to countries with a United States Department of State "travel warning" must be approved by the Office of the Provost prior to departure.